dtekcth/data101/src/beginner/git/installation.md

 Sign up for an account [here](https://github.com), and while you're at it sign up for the GitHub Student Developer Pack using your Chalmers email (_cid_@student.chalmers.se) [here](https://education.github.com/pack).
-The GitHub Student Developer Pack gives some good benefits, among them a free subscription GitKraken Pro, which we recommend using.
+The GitHub Student Developer Pack gives some good benefits for GitHub.

 ## Chalmers GitLab